 Our talented Meri Meri studio has crafted two sets of free, exquisitely-designed matching memory cards for your kids – delightful dinosaurs and magical unicorns.

-Our dinosaur cards not only feature the most popular Jurassic beasts, but their names are spelt out phonetically too, so you can teach the right pronunciations.
+Our dinosaur cards not only feature the most popular Jurassic beasts, but their names are spelt out phonetically too, so you can teach the right pronunciations in a fun and educational way.
 The unicorn cards include wonderful creatures with a variety of names, colors and personality traits.

 Step 1: Print 2 sets onto card (or onto paper which you can then glue onto card).

 Step 2: Cut along the dotted lines to make 24 cards.

 Step 4: Lay them face down in a grid.

 Step 5: Players take it in turns (or you can play by yourself).
 Turn 2 cards over at a time trying to find a match.
 If you successfully find 2 that match, then you get to keep the cards.
 If they don’t match, turn the cards face down again (in the same position) and it becomes the next player’s turn.

 If your kids enjoy our matching memory cards, why not encourage them to play some other entertaining, simple memory games?
 Here are 5 of our favorites:

 Gather around the players and give them an instruction, preceded by ‘Simon Says’.
 For example, ‘Simon says wave your hands in the air’.
 The rule is that the players must remember to only follow the instructions if they start with the words ‘Simon says’.
 If the instruction is simply ‘hop around the room’ then the player who does it is out.
 The winner is the player who remains until the end and has successfully followed the instructions.